MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-skype-for-business-for-hybrid-modern-authentication.md

 ## Verify

 Once you enable HMA, a client's next login will use the new auth flow.
-Note that just turning on HMA won't trigger a re-authentication for any client.
-The clients re-authenticate based on the lifetime of the auth tokens and/or certs they have.
+Note that just turning on HMA won't trigger a reauthentication for any client.
+The clients reauthenticate based on the lifetime of the auth tokens and/or certs they have.

 To test that HMA is working after you've enabled it, sign out of a test SFB Windows client and be sure to click 'delete my credentials'.
 Sign in again.
 The client should now use the Modern Auth flow and your login will now include an **Office 365** prompt for a 'Work or school' account, seen right before the client contacts the server and logs you in.